Sabir-Ali-Mondal/SAM-ScreenParser/README.md

 The pipeline combines **Florence-2** for pixel-perfect grounding, **Tesseract OCR** for clean text extraction, **Windows UI Automation** for semantic enrichment, and screen-state analysis to produce deterministic, automation-ready output.

-Each detected element includes its exact screen coordinates, semantic type, interaction state, confidence score, and cursor context, allowing an automation controller to interact with the operating system using real coordinates instead of estimated locations.
+Each detected element includes its exact screen coordinates, semantic type, interaction state, confidence score, cursor context, and screen metadata, allowing an automation controller to interact with the operating system using deterministic coordinates instead of estimated locations.

-The entire pipeline runs **fully offline**, requires **no cloud APIs**, and is designed to work on **CPU-only systems**, making it suitable for standard laptops and local AI agents.
+The entire pipeline runs **fully offline**, requires **no cloud APIs**, and is designed to work on **CPU-only systems**, making it suitable for standard laptops and local AI desktop agents.

 Rather than replacing vision models, SAM acts as the primary perception layer for desktop automation.
-Vision models remain useful for photographs, charts, videos, graphical canvases, and other content that cannot be represented as structured UI data.
+Vision models remain useful for photographs, charts, videos, graphical canvases, games, and other content that cannot be represented as structured UI data.

+---

+# Design Philosophy

+Traditional desktop agents repeatedly send screenshots to a vision-language model and ask it to rediscover the interface on every step.

+SAM ScreenParser follows a **parser-first architecture**.
+It converts the desktop into structured, automation-ready JSON, allowing language models to reason over deterministic UI data instead of raw pixels.

+Vision models remain a fallback for photographs, charts, graphics, and other purely visual content that cannot be represented as structured UI.

+This approach reduces unnecessary visual reasoning, improves reliability, and enables efficient desktop automation with small local language models.

 ---